After making ramen-style chahan, miso-flavored fried rice, chicken ketchup rice, and garlic steak fried rice, I finally cracked the salmon version.

 Adding sesame oil at the very end and immediately removing from heat preserves its volatile aromatic compounds, which would otherwise evaporate if cooked too long.

+i.
 Garnish with white sesame seeds and chopped mitsuba (Japanese parsley) just before serving.

+ii.
 If you can’t find mitsuba, you can substitute it with chopped shiso leaves (perilla) or green onions.
 If you want to mix things up a bit, you could try topping it with shichimi togarashi (Japanese seven-spice blend), a drizzle of chili oil, or even some crispy garlic chips.

-Jump to Full Recipe MeasurementsEssential Tips & Tricks
+Jump to Full Recipe Measurements

-- Cold rice is preferred – Using refrigerated rice makes a difference for perfectly separated grains.
+- Cold rice is preferred: Using refrigerated rice makes a difference for perfectly separated grains.

-- The egg-first method – Cook scrambled eggs first until half-set, then add rice.
+- The egg-first method: Cook scrambled eggs first until half-set, then add rice.
 This creates a protective coating around rice grains that prevents sticking.

-- Edge-pour technique for soy sauce – Pour soy sauce around the hot edges of the wok rather than directly onto rice to develop aroma while preventing sogginess.
+- Edge-pour technique for soy sauce: Pour soy sauce around the hot edges of the wok rather than directly onto rice to develop aroma while preventing sogginess.

-- Add sesame oil last – Add aromatic oils at the very end and immediately remove from heat to preserve their volatile flavors.
+- Add sesame oil last: Add aromatic oils at the very end and immediately remove from heat to preserve their volatile flavors.

-- Prep all ingredients before heating the wok – Once cooking starts, the process moves quickly.
+- Prep all ingredients before heating the wok: Once cooking starts, the process moves quickly.
 Having everything ready prevents overcooking any components.

-With these simple tips in mind, you’re set for success every time you make this salmon fried rice.
+With these simple tips in mind, you’re set for success every time you make salmon fried rice.

-Meal Prep & Storage
+Storage & Meal Prep

 More Salmon Recipes